 The site preparation activities for the SI field investigation operations include mobilization/ demobilization of field team personnel and equipment.
 No vegetation clearance is planned during field investigation activities; rather the field team will work around existing site vegetation.

 6.2 Personnel Qualifications

-All personnel mobilized to the site will meet applicable Occupational Safety and Health Administration training including hazardous waste operations and emergency response (HAZWOPER) training and medical surveillance requirements as specified in the APP (Appendix C).
+All personnel mobilized to the site will meet applicable Occupational Safety and Health Administration training including HAZWOPER training and medical surveillance requirements as specified in the APP (Appendix C).

 6.3 Permits and Notifications